UST-QuAntiL/quantil-docker/PLATFORM_NISQ_README.md

 ### 5. Stop the environment

 1. To stop the environment go to the console window with the docker-compose running, stop the process (e.g. control+shift+C for Mac).
-2. To remove all volumes insert `docker-compose down -v`.
+2. To remove all volumes run `docker-compose down -v`.

 ## Acknowledgements

  Current development is supported by the [Federal Ministry for Economic Affairs and Energy] as part of the [PlanQK] project (01MK20005N) and the DFG’s Excellence Initiative project [SimTech] (EXC 2075 - 390740016).

 ## Haftungsausschluss

  Dies ist ein Forschungsprototyp.
  Die Haftung für entgangenen Gewinn, Produktionsausfall, Betriebsunterbrechung, entgangene Nutzungen, Verlust von Daten und Informationen, Finanzierungsaufwendungen sowie sonstige Vermögens- und Folgeschäden ist, außer in Fällen von grober Fahrlässigkeit, Vorsatz und Personenschäden, ausgeschlossen.